The big stories of the week gone by – in charts

 Your browser doesn’t support HTML5 audio

-Every Friday, Plain Facts publishes a compilation of data-based insights, complete with easy-to-read charts, to help you delve deeper into the stories reported by Mint in the week gone by.
-NDTV’s share price hit the upper circuit after Indian billionaire Gautam Adani’s conglomerate showed interest in buying a majority stake.
-Meanwhile, stock markets have been jittery during the week.
+Every Friday, Plain Facts publishes a compilation of data-based insights, complete with easy-to-read charts, to help you delve deeper into stories reported by Mint in the week gone by.
+The gross domestic product (GDP) grew by 13.5% year-on-year in the June-ended quarter.
+Gautam Adani overtook France’s Bernard Arnault to become the third richest person in the world.
+In Pakistan, nearly 33 million people have been affected by the worst floods in a decade.

-Every Friday, Plain Facts publishes a compilation of data-based insights, complete with easy-to-read charts, to help you delve deeper into the stories reported by Mint in the week gone by.
-NDTV’s share price hit the upper circuit after Indian billionaire Gautam Adani’s conglomerate showed interest in buying a majority stake.
-Meanwhile, stock markets have been jittery during the week.
+Every Friday, Plain Facts publishes a compilation of data-based insights, complete with easy-to-read charts, to help you delve deeper into stories reported by Mint in the week gone by.
+The gross domestic product (GDP) grew by 13.5% year-on-year in the June-ended quarter.
+Gautam Adani overtook France’s Bernard Arnault to become the third richest person in the world.
+In Pakistan, nearly 33 million people have been affected by the worst floods in a decade.

 Click on the image to enlarge